Universal Outlier Hypothesis Testing: Universal Outlier Hypothesis Testing

-\tdbblue{ \begin{theorem} For every pair of distributions $\mu, \pi,\ \mu \neq \pi$, our test in (\ref{eqn-univ-detector-null}) yields a positive exponent for the conditional probability of error under every non-null hypothesis $i = 1, \ldots, M$, and a vanishing conditional probability of error under the null hypothesis.
-In particular, the achievable error exponent under every non-null hypothesis is the same as that given in (\ref{eqn-err-exp}), (\ref{eqn-constraint}), i.e., for each $i=1, \ldots, M,$ our test in (\ref{eqn-univ-detector-null}) achieves
+\begin{theorem} For every pair of distributions $\mu, \pi,\ \mu \neq \pi$, the test in (\ref{eqn-univ-detector-null}) yields a positive exponent for the conditional probability of error under every non-null hypothesis $i = 1, \ldots, M$, and a vanishing conditional probability of error under the null hypothesis.
+In particular, the achievable error exponent under every non-null hypothesis is the same as that given in (\ref{eqn-err-exp}), (\ref{eqn-constraint}), i.e., for each $i=1, \ldots, M,$ the test in (\ref{eqn-univ-detector-null}) achieves

 where the minimum above is over the set of $\left( q_1, \ldots, q_{ M} \right)$ satisfying (\ref{eqn-constraint}).
-In addition, it also yields that
+In addition, the test also yields that